hoisie/simpleconfig/Readme.md

 ## Description

-Simpleconfig lets you add a simple configuration system to a Go project.
-It can read configuration from a source (a file, string, or io.Reader), and let you write it to an arbitrary struct or map.
+Simpleconfig lets you add a configuration system to a Go project.
+It can read configuration from different sources (a file, string, or io.Reader), and let you write it to an arbitrary struct or map.

-The simpleconfig is about as primitive as you can make it.
+The simpleconfig format is about as primitive as you can make it.
 It ignores lines that are blank or start with the pound sign `#`.
 Otherwise, it expects lines to have the format `key value`, where key and value are strings separated by a blank space.

-simpleconfig has two methods:

-As an example, see [redis.conf](https://github.com/antirez/redis/blob/master/redis.conf)
+As an example of a configuration file, see [redis.conf](https://github.com/antirez/redis/blob/master/redis.conf)

 ## Installation